sam-mata/BSc-Hons/README.md

 # Sea Level AI

+This project, to be submitted as my honors-year research project, endeavours to utilize evolutionary machine learning algorithms to more efficiently predict changes in ice sheets.

 ## 1. Brief

-This project, to be submitted as my honors-year research project, endeavours to utilize evolutionary machine learning algorithms to more efficiently predict changes in ice sheets.
+Climate change is causing sea levels to rise significantly, which considerably influences the human economy and species' living.
+One of the direct mechanisms that contribute to the observed sea level rise is the melting of land ice.
+It is vital to have some insight into how these ice sheets changes in the future.
+Numerical models have been used to predict how fast ice sheet is melting.
+These numerical models are based on complex physical numerical models with numerous complex differential equations, which is computationally expensive and time-consuming.
+This project will develop new evolutionary learning models that can predict ice sheet change effectively and efficiently.

 ---